 A map titled, "Coast of Oahu, from Windmill at Puuloa to Waimanalo" shows tents" a stone quarry and flag located along the western end of Honouliuli at Waimanalo (Figure 8).
-In addition to recording the shoreline type ("Sand" or "Rock"), this 1881 map also shows the location of "Anchors," Barber's Point, Laeloa, Kualakai, Oneula, a stone wall, and Puuloa.
+In addition to recording the shoreline type ("Sand" or "Rock"), this 1881 map also shows the location of "Anchors," Barbers Point, Laeloa, Kualakai, Oneula, a stone wall, and Puuloa.

 Figure 6.
-1873 map of Honouliuli (Alexander 1873).
+Portion of a 1873 map of Honouliuli (Alexander 1873).